 Good to know: The geo-blocking regulation will come into effect on the 3rd December 2018.

-It’s simple, if you sell products in Europe we recommend you consult a legal expert and update your Terms of Service.
+If you sell products to customers in the European Union, we recommend you consult a legal expert and update your Terms of Service.

 - You should clearly state in the Terms of Service what countries you do or don’t deliver to.
 Then make sure to add that customers who order from a country you don’t deliver to are responsible for arranging delivery themselves.
 Even if you as a seller don’t offer international shipping, the customer will be allowed to order the product and e.g. pick it up from your premises or arrange delivery themselves—depending on your Terms of Service.

 - Jimdo has recently added a notice during checkout to mention that you only deliver to countries listed under the “Delivery and Payment Conditions.”
 So make sure your Delivery and Payment Conditions are up-to-date.